 SMOOTH COAT: A thick, coarse, harsh double coat.
 The outer coat should be straight and dense and lie reasonably close to the body.
 The undercoat is dense, from 1 to 2 inches in depth.
 The back of the forelegs and hind legs has somewhat longer hair.

-PLUSH COAT: The plush coat may lack coarseness while still remaining somewhat harsh.
+PLUSH COAT: The plush coat may lack coarseness while remaining somewhat harsh.
 It should have a softer undercoat, longer mane and chest hairs, and more pronounced feathering around the head, underline, back of legs and tail.
-Overall length of coat should not exceed 3” in torso area, 6” on legs.
+The coat’s overall length should not exceed 3” in the torso area, 6” on the legs.